vasilyev-maksim/p5-experiments/README.md

 - position of preview fragment (in px)
 - make animations independent from canvas size (?)
 - worm like transition of site header when scrolling down
-- thread: make multiple threads in sync but with x-axis shift and color shift
+- full screen mode (using browser native API)

+# DONE

 - presets for params (with gradual transition)
+- pulse: make multiple threads in sync but with x-axis shift and color shift

+# CANCELED

 - more advanced controls: transformers, l/r arrows